 The success of our technology platform stems from our algorithm-driven design methodology.
 We test and verify our algorithms on our proprietary architectural model prior to implementing our algorithms in hardware.
 Our advanced verification methodology validates our approach through simultaneous modeling of architecture, algorithms and the hardware itself.
 This redundant approach enables us to identify and remediate any weaknesses early in the development cycle, providing a solid foundation on which we build our hardware implementation, and enhances our ability to achieve first-pass silicon success.
 We have a history of using several process nodes from 130nm through 28nm.
+In fiscal year 2015, we began investing in development of our next generation SoCs in the 14nm process node.
 We possess extensive expertise in video and imaging algorithms as well as deep sub-micron digital and mixed-signal design experience.